EuroComment in 2023

 The Monthly Commentary on the EU Leaders' Agenda

 This is a new publication.
-Written by a team of authors, each of whom has an intimate acquaintance with the way in which the EU system works, the commentaries will be 5000 words or more in length.
+Written by a team of authors, each of whom has an intimate acquaintance with the way in which the EU system works, the commentaries are 5000 words or more in length.
 The focus of each of them will be the collective agenda of the leaders of 27 sovereign states and the Commission.
 As such it can and does encompass any policy areas which the leaders regard as important or which events oblige them to consider.
 The subject-matter of the monthly commentaries is bound therefore to vary.
 The commentaries will however be tethered to political and institutional realities, which impose constraints on what the EU can do.
-That is why the links which we intend to establish between the monthly commentaries and the EU Priorities Group, which is described on the Meeting Programme page, are so important.
+That is why the links which we have established between the monthly commentaries and the EU Priorities Group, which is described on the Meeting Programme page, are so important.
 Composed of senior policymakers in the member states as well as the institutions and powerful influencers in the business world, the media and the research community, it will ensure that the commentaries are grounded in reality.

 The Pre-Summit Briefings